zhehaowUNC/syllabus/wellbeing.md

 ### Help us help you

-If you are struggling, speak to a TA and/or the instructor.
+If you are struggling, speak to the instructor.

 We can and will make adjustments that will help you to better cope and thrive in this class.